Areas we work in

 Our sexuality is very closely linked to our sense of who we are in the world.
 Understanding who we are and how we relate to ourselves and each other in this realm can be very confusing.
 Ideas and concepts around what is considered normal or acceptable are constantly being challenged in today’s new sexual landscape.

 Coming to a place of acceptance and understanding of who we are and how we express ourselves in all ways, including sexually, is vital for our healthy development; mentally, physically, emotionally and spiritually.
 Sexual matters in therapy may include issues such as negative emotions or experiences around sex, sexual difficulties, sexual orientation, lack of interest in sex, sex addiction, relationship problems and sexual abuse.
+An individual can also be struggling with coming out, lack of support from family and friends, and bullying or harassment.

 Stress